Tax Strategy

 Show content of Relationships with tax authorities

-We aim for our dealings with tax authorities to be undertaken in a proactive, transparent, professional, courteous and timely manner and seek to develop and foster good working relationships with tax authorities.
+Deutsche Bank aims for its dealings with tax authorities to be undertaken in a proactive, transparent, professional, courteous and timely manner and seeks to develop and foster good working relationships with tax authorities.

 Show content of Preventing tax evasion